Pixel-Solitaire/Enhanced-YouTube-Shortcode/readme.txt

 = You're a french speaking bloke, *right*?
 So where is the translation? =

 It's quite simple: I'm learning how to do it properly...
-The french language is on its way now: you can expect it in a near future
+The french language is on its way now: you can expect it in a near future.

 = I got a specific question related to this plugin...
 What could I do? =